YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 estimation-technique is one of the following:

 * scan,level=<lvl> : Traverses the global variable tree and counts the actual number of records and blocks at levels from the root down to the level specified by lvl (default is 0, the data blocks).
 If the given level is non-negative, it is the lowest block level of the global for which the count is requested.
 So, 0 means all blocks, 1 means all index blocks, 2 means all index blocks of level 2 and above, and so on.
 SCAN counts a negative level from the root of the global tree where -1 means children of the root.
-The technique reports the results for levels other than 0 show adjacency for the next lower (one less) level.
+The technique reports the results for levels other than 0 and shows the adjacency for the next lower (one less) level.

 * arsample,samples=<smpls> : Uses acceptance/rejection sampling of random tree traversals to estimate the number of blocks at each level.
 It continues until the specified number of samples (default is 1,000) is accepted.

-* impsample,samples=<smpls> : Uses importance sampling of random tree traversals to weight each sample of the specified number of samples (default is 1,000) in order to estimate size of the tree at each level.
+* impsample,samples=<smpls> : Uses importance sampling of random tree traversals to weight each sample of the specified number of samples (default is 1,000) in order to estimate the size of the tree at each level.

 * If -HEURISTIC is not specified, MUPIP SIZE uses the ARSAMPLE,SAMPLE=1000 estimation technique.